 How does talent grow, what does this mean for each person?

-Well for me, having had exemplary appraisals, and being told on several occasions I was a top performer in the business, i would ask my employer what’s next… sadly they didn’t have the mechanics in place that would allow for agile thinking, to enable me to progress, or offer variety and so I moved on.
+Well for me, having had exemplary appraisals, and being told on several occasions I was a top performer in the business, I would ask my employer what’s next… sadly they didn’t have the mechanics in place that would allow for agile thinking, to enable me to progress, or offer variety and so I moved on.
 Quite simply there was no where for me to go in the business within my timescales.
 The inflexibility of large companies to support and offer variety simply did not exist.
 But for companies to retain talent in this day and age they will have to adapt.

 Today there certainly seem to be more opportunities than ever for people looking to pick and choose where they work and how long for.
-The economic crisis ten years ago spurred many people who lost their jobs to rethink their future career prospects, while others have chosen a different approach to earning a living to reduce stress levels and improve their work-life balance.
+The economic crisis ten years ago spurred many people who lost their jobs to rethink their future career prospects, while others have chosen a different approach to earn a living to reduce stress levels and improve their work-life balance.

 So for talent to grow this may mean they will consider: